 Cross-country skiing has been a part of Dublin School's history since Paul W. Lehmann founded the school in 1935.
 Dublin students spent September and October afternoons playing soccer, November cutting and clearing alpine and Nordic trails, and the rest of the winter skiing.
 There was a time when students allegedly had to ski off the school's ski jump in order to graduate.
 While Dublin has since added other winter sports like basketball, skiing remains a popular activity for many students and teachers on campus.
 From the well-lit ski slope in the middle of campus to the miles of carefully designed trails stemming from the school quad, opportunities to explore, train, and race abound.

-Cross-country skiing has enjoyed a renaissance at Dublin School with the team growing to over 20 student-athletes.
-Dublin School has continued to climb the Lakes Region standings.
-Our recently completed Nordic Ski Center hosted the NEPSAC Championships in 2014.
-It is one of the most enjoyable and exciting ski trails in the east.
-The trail reaches 1800 feet above sea level, is north facing, and receives and retains significant snowfall.
+Cross-country skiing has enjoyed a renaissance at Dublin School with the team growing to over 30 student-athletes.
+The Boys'and Girls' Team won the Lakes Region Championships in 2017 and the Boys' were 2017 New England Champions as well.
+Our fully homologated Nordic Center is one of the most enjoyable and exciting ski venues in the east.
+The trails reach 1800 feet above sea level, face north, and receive and retain significant snowfall.

-In January of 2013 the school completed renovations on its old art studio, turning the cozy and unique space into a new outing club for skiing, snowboarding, mountain biking, and hiking.
-The cross-country ski team uses the space for waxing and tuning, and every skier has their own large locker for ski equipment storage.
+The School recently completed a brand new Outing Club that has ski storage, waxing rooms, a ski lodge, and a new trail to the Nordic Center from the front door.
 When not out skiing the trails, running up Mount Monadnock or roller skiing by lakes on the beautiful back-roads of southern New Hampshire, the team uses the Whitney gymnasium for strength and circuit training.

 Ski Team Philosophy